cs-joy/cpp-2a/cplusplus/arrays/contemplations/README.md

 write a program the smallest subset with sum greater than sum of all other elements

 ### Crux 106:
+Write a program to find out-

+- Minimum Product Subset of an array
+- Maximum Product Subset of an array

 ### Crux 107:
+Write a program to Minimum number of operations to make GCD of an array K

 ### Crux 108:
+Write a program to Minimum number of increment or decrement (by 1) operations to make array in increasing order

 ### Crux 109:
 ### Crux 110: